 Sertraline (often prescribed under the brand name Zoloft) is approved by the Food and Drug Administration for the treatment of many different mental health disorders, such as obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), panic disorder major depressive disorder (MDD), social anxiety disorder (SAD) or premenstrual dysphoric disorder (PMDD).

 However, like all SSRIs, sertraline side effects do exist, and you should be aware of them before you consider treatment.

-Like other SSRIs, most sertraline side effects occur in the first few weeks of treatment and disappear over time.
+Most sertraline side effects occur in the first few weeks of treatment and tend to disappear over time.
 However, some can last for several months or occur at any time while using the medication.